cryptpad/blog/source/_posts/status-june-2021.md

 In both releases this month we have made improvements to the administration panel of CryptPad instances.
 More settings, such as the setup for the Support ticket mailbox, are now available from the panel rather than buried in configuration files.
 This also includes new settings for administrators to manage how they communicate (or not) with the development team.

-The "mass-email" was to encourage all administrators to upgrade to the latest 4.7.0 version in order to 1) benefit from all of the new features and security improvements made to CryptPad in the last few months (or years depending on the version they were on) and 2) manage further communication with the development team going forward.
+The "mass email" was to encourage all administrators to upgrade to the latest 4.7.0 version in order to 1) benefit from all of the new features and security improvements made to CryptPad in the last few months (or years depending on the version they were on) and 2) manage further communication with the development team going forward.
 These communications will include security notifications and other things such as inclusion in a directory of open instances that we are working on setting up.

 ---